greta-schock/greta-schock/README.md

 ![TypeScript](https://img.shields.io/badge/TypeScript-5+_Hours-success)

 ---
-I am **Greta Schock** currently working on passion projects such as **Bootket List** (a NPS hiking bucket list webite).
-I am a new **Fullstack Developer** with an interest in Front-End Development.
+I am **Greta Schock** and I am currently working on passion projects while also seeking other employment opportunities.
+I am a **Fullstack Developer** with an interest revolving around Front-End Development and the human-element of the backend.
 Enthusiastic engineering professional with a Bachelor of Arts in International Affairs - Latin America/Anthropology and a Hack Reactor Software Engineering Immersive certification.

 - 🔭 I’m currently looking for work as a **Full-Stack Developer**
 - 🌱 I’m currently learning **Typescript**